optatus21/OneButtonPrompt/README.md

 # Installing in automatic1111
-One Button Prompt can be found in the normal installation list of Automatic1111.
+Two Button Prompt can be found in the normal installation list of Automatic1111.
 Go to Extension -> Available and press Load From.
-In the list you will see One Button Prompt, and press install.
+In the list you will see Two Button Prompt, and press install.
 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/d98cba69-d249-4f4a-8965-2dd4509dc11c)